holzachr/sanremo-linux/README.md

 1) Write the byte index (0..255) to the VPD index register at iobase + 0x24
 2) Read the stored one or two bytes at a time from the VPD data register at iobase + 0x26.
-3) You could try writing to it, if you dare.
+3) Writing to that VPD data register does not work.
 4) The VPD state/valid register at iobase + 0x25 probably holds a "valid" flag for the checksum or an error/success flag for the EEPROM read operation.